Updated April 14, 2020, to reflect COVID-19 related changes

 With more than 3,400 dentists, UDP has Washington’s largest network, plus you get coverage when you travel outside the state.
 You’re allowed to use non-network dentists, though you’ll pay slightly more (10% more generally).

 With the DeltaCare and Willamette plans, you’re required to select a primary care dentist from their network when you enroll.
 This dentist manages all your dental care needs, which includes referring you to a specialist when necessary.
 While you always have the option to change your primary care dentist, you must receive all care from within the plan’s network.
-Otherwise, you’ll pay the full cost for care.
+Otherwise, you’ll pay the full cost of care.

 Though DeltaCare and Willamette each have a smaller network than UDP, all three plans feature an array of dentists.
 Visit the websites listed below to browse each plan’s network.
 Call the plan directly if you want to find out whether a specific dentist is in the plan’s network.